exilesprx/cautious-doodle/readme.md

 - Select "use composer autoloader"
 - Set the "path to script" to the location of the autoloader file
 ![Test Framework Interpreter](images/Screenshot_20221123_122909.png)

+Notes: code will be included in test runs and code execution.
+However, adding new packages will require a docker rebuild